-- Cleaning Cautions.
+- Cleaning cautions.
 Keep all cleaning solutions out of the reach of children.
 Always test your cleaning method on an inconspicuous area of your upholstery fabric to determine whether the method causes its colors to bleed or the fabric to shrink.
 Here are a few other tips to keep in mind: - No water on rayon or fabrics with "S" or "X" cleaning codes.
 Do not use water on rayon (flat or pile) fabrics since they are susceptible to shrinkage and/or color bleeding.
-Fabrics with "S" or "X" cleaning codes on their deck labels are not colorfast to water, so do not use cleaning methods that involve water on them.

-- Never mix ammonia and bleach.
+Fabrics with "S" or "X" cleaning codes on their deck labels are not colorfast to water, so do not use water or water-based cleaners on them. - Never mix ammonia and bleach.
 If you combine ammonia and bleach, toxic vapors will be released. - Avoid cleaners that leave oily residues.
-Do not use household cleaners that leave oily residues because it is difficult to remove all traces of them.
-The result will be rapid resoiling. - Special Treatment Stains. - Candle Wax or Chewing Gum.
-Harden the wax or gum with an ice cube wrapped in plastic; then scrape it off with the edge of a credit card.
-Remove excess wax by placing a thick white cloth over the wax and pressing with a warm (not hot) iron.
-If any wax remains, remove with dry-cleaning solvent. - Mildew.
-Brush dry mildew away with a soft brush, then sponge with mild detergent and blot dry.
-If a fabric pretest shows the fabric is colorfast, dilute a teaspoon of bleach in one quart of cool water.
-Apply directly on the mildew stain; then dab repeatedly with clear, cool water and blot dry. - Urine.
-If the stain is still wet, blot as much as possible.
-Apply a gentle detergent solution and blot, then apply a solution of diluted ammonia and blot again.
-Finally, apply a solution of distilled water and white vinegar, dab with clear distilled water to remove residue, and blot thoroughly. - when to Call a Professional.
+Do not use household cleaners that leave oily residues.
+This can result in rapid resoiling. - when to call a professional.
 Some stains require special professional care.
 If the stain is not removed by a household method, consult a professional cleaning specialist.
 Remember: The time to take care of spills, spots, or staining materials is immediately after they happen.
-The longer the stains remain on fabrics, the more permanent they become and the less possible removal becomes-even by a professional cleaning specialist.
+The longer the stains remain on fabrics, the more permanent they become and the less likely removal becomes-even by a professional cleaning specialist.